On Friday morning I arrived early for work and made my way to Toowong Village.

 I felt the same way about all the desks and fluorescent lights and the people I worked with.

-On the way out I said good evening to the Director.
+On the way out I said good evening.
 On television it was being announced that returning Australians from overseas were going to be quarantined in hotels upon arrival.

 The media was excited by the fact that soldiers would be involved but not much to my surprise it was a simple exercise in manpower with none of the soldiers armed but simply providing coverage for law enforcement.